zainabx78/tech501-week2/Notes/App.md

         - The medium level graceful termination.
     - To restart just run `npm start &` again.

+## Creating an Azure Image of VM

+- IMPORTANT: Won't be able to use the vm that you create the image from again!
+1. Move the app code from adminuser to root directory.
+`sudo mv /home/adminuser/repo /`
+2. `sudo waagent -deprovision+user` - deletes the home directory (adminuser).
+3. In azure portal, stop your vm.
+4. From the vm portal, capture into an image.
+5. Once image is created, create VM from the image.
+6. When VM is created, ssh into it:
+  - `ssh -i ~/.ssh/tech501-zainab-az-key adminuser@20.68.243.130`
+7. Enter the root directory (where you moved your app folder into)
+  - `cd /`
+  - `cd repo`
+  - `cd app`
+  - `npm start`

 ## Creating a new VM with userdata configured:
 - Use VM image to create a new vm.